Suraj151/esp8266-framework/README.md

 ### 18.3 Network and portal

 **Cannot join the `pdiStack` access point.**
 The password is `pdiStack@123`, case-sensitive.
-Confirm the radio is up with `srvc status WiFi` over serial.
+Confirm the radio is up with `service status WiFi` over serial.

 **Cannot reach `http://192.168.0.1`.**
 With dynamic subnetting on, the access point may have chosen a different subnet — use the `.1` of whatever your client was given.